-The net proceeds of the issue of the Securities will be used for the general corporate purposes of the Group, which may include the refinancing of existing financial indebtedness (including the EUR 1,000,000,000 Undated Deeply Subordinated Additional Tier 1 Fixed Rate Resettable Callable Securities issued in 2018 (ISIN: BE0002592708) in respect of which the Issuer has launched a cash tender offer concurrently with the issue of the Securities).
-The net proceeds of the issue of the Securities will furthermore enable the Issuer to optimise its capital structure and continue to support the Issuer's leverage ratio.
+The net proceeds of the issue of the Securities will be used for the general corporate purposes of the Group, which may include the refinancing of existing financial indebtedness.
+This may relate to the Issuer's EUR 1 billion Undated Deeply Subordinated Additional Tier 1 Fixed Rate Resettable Callable Securities issued in 2018, of which EUR 364 million remains outstanding as at the date of this Prospectus.
+The Issuer has the right to redeem such securities in accordance with their terms, with the first potential call date in October 2025.
+Any decision to redeem or repurchase those securities will be taken having regard to the Issuer's financial position and other pertinent factors at the relevant time and will be subject to any required regulatory and other approvals and preconditions being satisfied.

+The net proceeds of the issue of the Securities will furthermore enable the Issuer to optimise its capital structure (including, as the case may be, by filling up the bucket for Additional Tier 1 capital instruments under its pillar 2 requirements) and continue to support the Issuer's leverage ratio.